Professional - Compassionate - Confidential

 Andrew Thomas, CYW, CTRP-C – Manager and Counsellor

-Level 1 Violence Threat Risk Assessment Training
+Level 1 Violent Threat Risk Assessment Training

 Red Cross CPR and Emergency First Aid